TristanCacqueray/tristancacqueray.github.io/content/zettle/music/reaper.md

 - ReaXComp (e.g. ratio 4/1, check program dependent release, link the thresholdm -10db threshold)
 - ReaLimit
 - JS Loudness Meter (to check LUFS-I for max -8)

+## JS 1175 by Kenny Gioia

+- Start with attack > 200
+- Lower threshold to get a -6db compression

+For snare: a(260).r(240)
+For kick:  longer release
+For hat:   shorter release
+For drum buss: fast release, but 60% mix

+## Mono kick drum

+Encoder
+Eq (disconnect in1 out1), low shelf -6db at 160Hz
+Decoder